geekgunda/velocitylimit/README.md

 You're welcome to write your program in a general-purpose language of your choosing, but as we use Go on the back-end and TypeScript on the front-end, we do have a preference towards solutions written in Go (back-end) and TypeScript (front-end).

 We value well-structured, self-documenting code with sensible test coverage.
 Descriptive function and variable names are appreciated, as is isolating your business logic from the rest of your code.

+## Solution
+This app solves the problem statement above.

+Usage: `make all`

+Assumption:
+- Go is installed and setup already
+- Code is checked out, inside `$GOPATH`, with proper directory structure (`$GOPATH/src/github.com/geekgunda`)

+Configuration:
+By default, the app takes `input.txt` file to read the transactions.
+Output is recorded in a time-stamp appended `output-<timestamp>.txt` file in the same folder.
+These values can be changed inside `cmd/app/main.go`

+### Design:

+`velocitylimit` package: Holds the business logic.
+`cmd/app/` package: Holds the main.go file, that triggers the app.

+`Process()` function acts as a driver.
+It reads the input file line by line and records the response in output file in the same order.
+Responses for duplicate transactions are omitted (as they aren't processed)

+The state is maintained in memory via a map with mutex lock.
+For the input size of 1000 transactions, an external DB wasn't necessary.
+But the app is written with a model (`store.go`), such that adding a DB should have minimal changes.

+Due to the restriction on output formatting, it was difficult to come up with a concurrent solution.
+Possible ways to do that (assuming the output restrictions aren't in place):
+1. Change this into a API service, that can be called concurrently.
+2. Update Process function to spawn a new go channel per account, and a go routine listening on this channel.
+This way, requests for an account can be serialized, while concurrently processing requests at an app or service level